 You learn why you do what you do.

-By engaging in scientific training and research, you learn far beyond science itself.
-It shapes how you see the world and how you guide your life, giving you a clear understanding of yourself.
-With this clarity, you can achieve anything you imagine—and even go beyond science.
+Science enables you to learn beyond science itself.
+It shapes how you see the world and how you guide your life, giving you a clearer sense of yourself.
+With this clarity, you can achieve anything you imagine—go beyond science.

 What is Life?
 Specifically, how do lifeless molecules come together to create something as dynamic and purposeful as living things?
-In our lab, we seek to answer this fundamental question by exploring how complex life-like behaviors can emerge from the coordinated action of nanoscale biomolecules.
+In our lab, we seek to answer this fundamental question by investigating how complex life-like behaviors can emerge from the coordinated action of nanoscale biomolecules.
 We take a bottom-up approach: instead of studying living cells as they are, we rebuild key aspects of life in the lab, piece by piece, using building blocks of life.
-This allows us to isolate the core principles that drive life’s organization and behavior.
+This enables us to elucidate the core principles of the self-organization of life.

 Biomolecular Self-Organization